TechedJack/WWCCStatusChecker/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests to help improve this project.

+## License

+This project is licensed under the WWCC Status Checker License.
+See the [LICENSE.md](LICENSE.md) file for details.